MohamedMostafa21/Sign-Language-Recognition-Using-MediaPipe-and-OpenCV/README.md

 </pre>
 ### app.py
 The main Program for inference and collecting training data
+### application.py
+The GUI app that allows you to start detection or exit the model.
 ### keypoint_classification.ipynb
 The main model training script for Sign language Recognition.